Publicize an Event

 Reserve space for your event using the online room scheduling.
 Conferences & Event Support Services provides logistical support for many campus activities and has an event planning guide to help you get started.
 You especially need to check in if you plan to have alcohol, outside catering or minors at your event.
-If your event includes alumni (as guests or speakers), connect with Alumni Relations for additional support and planning.
+If your event includes alumni (as guests or speakers), connect with the Alumni Association for additional support and planning.

 Get the Word Out

-- Put your event on the master calendar.
+- Put your event on the university calendar.
 Be sure you've properly booked the space first, then include all pertinent details on your calendar post: event description, time, location, ticket prices, registration or ticket links, contact information.
 Adding a photo to your calendar post also can increase visibility and engagement.

 - Do you need postcards, posters or flyers?
 Locate a template in the DIY toolkit or contact the student-run creative agency, MAPS, for events targeting internal audiences.
 Start a Project with MarCom to request design assistance for signature events or external audiences, or to get guidance for your event.

 - Ask to have your event included in university e-newsletters.
 Stories will typically run one to two weeks in advance of the event, with additional publicity for high-profile speakers and public events.

 - Send promotional email.
 If your audience includes alumni, friends or community members, you may want to send promotional emails or email invitations to a specific audience.
 Request an email campaign online.

 - Connect with media.
 Contact firstname.lastname@example.org for advice about sharing news releases or event posts with local and regional professional media.

 - Use social media.
 Plan posts on your department social media channels, or request a post on university social media channels.